 In a scene later made famous by the movie version, the prospectors run into a group of shady-looking, heavily-armed Mexicans, who they suspect are bandits.

-Indeed, they are bandits.
-But, initially, just before the confrontation ends up in a gunfight, the bandit leader claims that he and his men are federales — the local “mounted police.”
+Indeed, the Mexicans are bandits and the meeting ends up in a gunfight.
+But just before the shooting starts, the leader of the bandits tells the prospectors that they are federales — the local “mounted police.”

-Dobbs says skeptically: “If you are the police, where are your badges?”
+Dobbs says skeptically of that claim: “If you are the police, where are your badges?”

 In Traven’s book, the bandit leader replies angrily (and colorfully):